mkohlhaas/Flex-Bison-Meson/README.md

 - yytext → In any `flex` action, the variable yytext is set to point to the input text that the pattern just matched.
 - yyleng → length of current token
 - yywrap() 〉[called when reached EOF, returns non-zero to indicate that no further files need process processing; obsolete] → use: %option noyywrap
+  - If you do not supply your own version of yywrap(), then you must either use %option noyywrap (in which case the scanner behaves as though yywrap() returned 1), or you must link with ‘-lfl’ to obtain the default version of the routine, which always returns 1.
 - void yyrestart(FILE \*new_file) → may be called to point yyin at a new input file
 - YY_BUFFER_STATE yy_create_buffer (FILE \*file, int size) → used for multiple input files
 - yylval 〉The token's value.
 The yylval global variable is used to pass the semantic value associated with a token from the lexer to the parser.
-- yyerror() → There is a default implementation provided by the library, but you can write your own.
+- yyerror() → There is a default implementation provided by the library (liby.a), but you can write your own.
   - default implementation: int yyerror (char const \*);
 - yylineno: flex provides this global variable for tracking line numbers.
 You are responsible for its management.
 - %option nodefault → no default rule for unmatched input (recommended!)
+  - %option nodefault at the top of the scanner to tell it not to add a default rule (.
+ECHO;)
 - %s or %x (start conditions; inclusive/exclusive): inclusive → rules with no start conditions at all will also be active
   - In effect, the state defines a different scanner, with its own rules.
   - flex always defines INITIAL state